conceptualspace/metatrailer-for-plex/README.md

 # metatrailers for plex ![alt tag](https://raw.githubusercontent.com/conceptualspace/metatrailer-for-plex/master/src/img/icon48.png)

-Browser extension that adds trailers to Plex* movie pages
+Simple browser extension that adds trailers to Plex* movie pages.

+Your library is not modified in any way, the plugin just adds a link to the trailer on youtube.
+If you already have local trailers or other extras they can be supported in the Plex client natively: https://support.plex.tv/articles/202934883-cinema-trailers-extras/

 *used under license from Plex